 The Sarah Spurgeon Gallery, named for a beloved past Central Washington University art professor, was created as an avenue for CWU students', CWU faculty member's and other artists' artwork to be shown to the public.
 Central's art department is renowned.
 Many CWU art graduates have gone on to show their work in large cities and opened their own galleries.
 The gallery displays a large variety of mediums, including photography, painting, jewelry, sculpture, collage, mixed media, pen & ink, lithographs and more.
 Shows are continually changing and revolving, providing a visitor with something different to admire every time.

 | Thorp, WA 98946 (509) 964-9640

 The Thorp Grist Mill is the only remaining mill in Washington state that made the transition from stone buhr to modern rollers.
-Built between 1880 and 1883, the mill has been lovingly restored and maintained so visitors can catch a glimpse of history back to the early days of settlement in the state.
+Built between 1880 and 1883, the mill has been lovingly restored and maintained so visitors can take scheduled tours and catch a glimpse of its intrinsic history back to the early days of settlement in the Kittitas Valley.